adaxiik/SteamSpectator/README.md

 # SteamSpectator

-You can simpy find out how many hours you (or your friends) have played since you last turned on the program<br>
+You can simply find out how many hours you (or your friends) have played since you last turned on the program<br>
 **Your Steam Profile must be Public**<br>

 # How it works ?